john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-## What are prototypes and prototypical inheritance
+## What are prototypes and prototypical inheritance?
 <dl>
 <dd>

 With inheritance, you could create an object called "vehicle", put ```engineStart``` inside this "vehicle" object, and then have "car" and "motorcycle" inherit this method.
 The "vehicle" object that we created is called the *base/super/parent*.
 The "car" and "motorcycle" are reffered to as the *derived/sub/child*.
 The inheritance relationship between the "vehicle" base object and the "car/motorcycle" derived class is referred to as the *is-a*, so "car" *is-a* "vehicle".

-### Prototypes are parents of an object
+### Prototypes are the linked parents of an object
 To implement inheritance using objects (since JavaScript only has objects rather than classes), we need to *link* the **base** to the **child**.
 When you do this, the base becomes the **prototype**. **The prototype is the parent of another object (i.e. the object "vehicle" is the prototype of the child "car").** Every object in JavaScript (with some exceptions) has a prototype (i.e. parent).
 Those objects will inherit all the members from the prototype.

 It is important to note that all objects in JavaScript have a parent that inherits it's parents members EXCEPT for the root object.
 This root object doesnt have a parent of its own.
 This will be important to know for prototypical inheritance.